Applied and Technical Studiesufv.ca/trades

 A medical statement from a qualified physician may be required at any time before or during the program.
 Students will be notified by a UFV official if/when the statement is required.

 The Carpentry program starts in September and ends mid-May.

 The Carpentry program requires continuous attendance to successfully complete all requirements for the program.
 Students will be expected to attend all classes every week for the duration of the entire program.

 Students must meet the attendance requirements as outlined in their individual program guides.
 See UFV's Attendance policy (62).

-Students, who do not receive a Credit (CR) grade in all required areas by the program end date, may apply to their instructor for re-entry into the program.
+Students who do not receive a Credit (CR) grade in all required areas by the program end date, may apply to their instructor for re-entry into the program.
 Students who reapply may register as an upgrading student and must complete all program requirements no later than the program end date of the following year.
-See upgrading policy for more details.
+See Upgrading section for more details.